Zydak/Vulkan-Path-Tracer/README.md

 # Vulkan-Path-Tracer

-Physically based path tracer made in Vulkan.
-For ray tracing it utilizes Vulkan Ray-Tracing Pipeline.
+Physically based path tracer made using Vulkan Ray-Tracing Pipeline.
 It uses energy conserving BSSRDF with Diffuse, Dielectric, Metallic and Glass lobes + volumes.
-Renders that you create can be easily saved as .png images.
-It also features post processing effects like bloom, tonemapping.
-It also uses Optix Denoiser for denoising renders.
+Renders that you create can be saved as png images.
+It also features post processing effects and a denoiser.

 # Running
 ## Windows Only